Fauci says Fox News host Jesse Watters should be fired for ‘ambush’ and ‘kill shot’ comments

 “Now you go in for the kill shot,” Watters said, suggesting how activists could confront Fauci in public and film the encounter.
 “The kill shot?
 With an ambush?
 Deadly.
 Because he doesn’t see it coming.
 This is when you say: Dr. Fauci, you funded risky research at a sloppy Chinese lab.
 The same lab that sprung this pandemic on the world.
 You know why people don’t trust you, don’t you?”

 By “ambush” and “kill shot,” Watters was proposing a surprise, on-the-street interview with an unwitting and unwilling subject — a practice pioneered by investigative journalism shows like “60 Minutes” but now frequently used by political partisans to embarrass public officials with a damning bit of video clip.
-And Watters suggested a Fox News show that would be interested in the resulting footage: “Imagine Tucker Carlson teases that … ‘Coming up: brave college student confronts Lord Fauci at dinner.
-Exclusive footage.' … That’s what we want.
+And Watters suggested a Fox News show that would be interested in the resulting footage: “Imagine Tucker Carlson teases that … ‘Coming up: Brave college student confronts Lord Fauci at dinner.
+Exclusive footage.’ … That’s what we want.
 That changes the whole conversation of the country.”

 But the Fox host also leaned into the violence of the metaphor: “Boom!
 He is dead!
 He is dead!
 He’s done!”
 (He encouraged the would-be ambushers to be “respectful,” however.)